Accreditations & Distinctions

-The U.S. Department of Education twice designated Waldron Mercy Academy as a Blue Ribbon School of Excellence, the most prestigious education award in the country, for its excellence in leadership, teaching, curriculum, student achievement, parent involvement, and community support.
+In 2020, 2009, and 2001, the U.S. Department of Education designated Waldron Mercy Academy as a National Blue Ribbon School (the most prestigious education award in the country) for its excellence in leadership, teaching, curriculum, student achievement, parent involvement, and community support.
 The program honors public and private elementary, middle and high schools that have placed in the top 10 percent on state or national assessments, among other criteria.
-WMA received the honor in 2001 and again in 2009.

 Schools selected for recognition prepared an extensive written nomination package representing a thorough self-evaluation.
-The process involved assessing the strengths and weaknesses of the school and developing plans to improve for the future.
+The process involves assessing the strengths and weaknesses of the school and developing plans to improve for the future.